awsdocs/aws-app-mesh-user-guide/doc_source/using-service-linked-roles.md

 ## Supported Regions for App Mesh Service\-Linked Roles<a name="slr-regions"></a>

 App Mesh supports using service\-linked roles in all of the Regions where the service is available\.
-For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.
+For more information, see [App Mesh Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/appmesh.html)\.